Live Workshop: Integrate Google SecOps with Bindplane - Join Us on January 29th at 11 AM ET!Sign Up Now

 Share:

-In the last 12 months, there’s been significant progress in the OpenTelemetry project -- arriving in the form of contributions, stability, and adoption.
-As such, it felt like a good time to refresh this post, providing project newcomers with a short guide to get up and running quickly.
+In the last 12 months, there’s been significant progress in the OpenTelemetry project, arriving in the form of contributions, stability, and adoption.
+As such, it felt like a good time to refresh this post and provide project newcomers with a short guide to get up and running quickly.

 In this post, I'll step through: